kozohosok/aws-api-request/README.md

 tiny Python3 script to send api request with AWS v4 signature (via proxy).

-normal https response returns after authorized by AWS, simple enough to create your own tools to utlize AWS services.
+normal https response returns after authorized by AWS, simple enough to utlize AWS services in your tools.

 AWS credentials to be supplied by csv file (accessKeys.csv) or environment variable (AWS_ACCESS_KEYS).